gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Protocol Overview {#sec-protocol-overview}

-Group communication for CoAP over IP multicast has been enabled in {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}} and can be secured with Group Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} as described in {{I-D.ietf-core-oscore-groupcomm}}.
+Group communication for CoAP over IP multicast has been enabled in {{I-D.dijk-core-groupcomm-bis}} and can be secured with Group Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} as described in {{I-D.ietf-core-oscore-groupcomm}}.
 A network node joins an OSCORE group by interacting with the responsible Group Manager.
 Once registered in the group, the new node can securely exchange messages with other group members.

 This specification describes how to use the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}} to: